-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 4 through 10 and the Schedule of Changes in Net OPEB Liability and Related Ratios, Schedule of Contributions, Schedule of Investment Returns, Schedule of the Proportionate Share of Net Pension Liability of PERS, Schedule of Contributions to PERS, Schedule of the Proportionate Share of the Net OPEB Liability in RHBT, and Schedule of Contributions to RHBT on pages 54 through 64 be presented to supplement the financial statements.
-Such information is the responsibility of management and, although not a part of the financial statements, is required by the Governmental Accounting Standards Board which considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic or historical context.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, the Schedule of Changes in Net OPEB (Asset) Liability and Related Ratios, Schedule of Contributions, and Schedule of Investment Returns be presented to supplement the financial statements.
+Such information is the responsibility of management and, although not a part of the financial statements, is required by the Governmental Accounting

+Standards Board which considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the financial statements, and other knowledge we obtained during our audit of the financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.